 School – your School should issue guidance in your course handbook, and often in class, about the risks of plagiarism and how to properly reference.
 Make sure you read this information, and seek assistance from staff in the department or your Adviser of Studies if you are unclear about it.

-For international students in the LBSS Faculty, the faculty’s international officer Dr Gayle Pringle can help with study skills, including how to avoid plagiarism, and with any other questions about living and studying in Glasgow.
+For international students in the College of Social Sciences, the College’s International Student Learning Officer Dr Gayle Pringle Barnes can help with study skills, including how to avoid plagiarism, and with any other questions about living and studying in Glasgow.